Nebraska Red-White Spring Game Diary 2012

 Friday – 4/13

 11:32 AM MST – Started my trek from Denver to the capital of Husker Nation.
-I knew there was a possibility of some severe weather out in the Eastern part of Nebraska over the weekend but I had no idea what I was about to get myself into.
+I knew there was a possibility of some severe weather out in the eastern part of Nebraska over the weekend, but I had no idea what I was about to get myself into.

 1:30 PM MST – Drove past Sterling, CO.
-I know the landscape of Nebraska get’s a bad rap, but Eastern Colorado isn’t exactly majestic.
+I know the landscape of Nebraska gets a bad rap, but eastern Colorado isn’t exactly majestic.

-Once I got myself out of my Smashmouth trance I noticed we were approaching that archway near Kearney.
-Even with the lack of scenery on I-80 no one ever pays attention to that archway so I’m thinking there is some sort of conspiracy going on with the tourism people and construction workers out there.
+Once I got myself out of my Smashmouth trance, I noticed we were approaching that archway near Kearney.
+Even with the lack of scenery on I-80, no one ever pays attention to that archway so I’m thinking there is some sort of conspiracy going on with the tourism people and construction workers out there.
 We just so happened to get caught in a very conveniently placed construction zone.

 Saturday – 4/14

-12:47 AM MST – Blacked out from too many Red Bull Vodkas at Harry’s Wonder Bar
+12:47 AM MST – Blacked out from too many Red Bull Vodkas at Harry’s Wonder Bar.

-10:40 AM MST – The old lady and I shook off the hangovers and made our way down towards O St. and the stadium.
+10:40 AM MST – The old lady and I shook off the hangovers and made our way towards O St. and the stadium.
 The pre-game festivities and usual tailgating spots were way more subdued than normal due to the weather.
 It really wasn’t raining too badly until we got closer to kick-off time (1PM).

 11:50 AM MST – After taking off from underneath the Love Library atrium we finally made it to the stadium.
-Unfortunately, we were at the wrong ticket gate and for some reason even though the attendance was obviously going to be low and seating was going to be more than available they wouldn’t let us in that gate.
+Unfortunately, we were at the wrong ticket gate and for some reason, even though the attendance was obviously going to be low and seating was going to be more than available, they wouldn’t let us in that gate.
 We did get to check out the progress of the East Stadium expansion project though.

-12:07 PM MST – The PA announcer is the bearer of bad news.
+12:07 PM MST – The PA announcer was the bearer of bad news.
 He made it official the game was cancelled but left the door open that it may be played Sunday.
 He was booed, but it was definitely not a malicious boo.
 It was more of a “damn-it-I-drove-hours-to-watch-a-practice-and-have-been-standing-out-in-the-rain-for-hours-but-now-I’m-sort-of-relieved” type of boo.